timothycdc/hugo-theme-stack/exampleSite/content/post/welcome-test-page/index.md

 title = "Hello world!"
 date = "2021-06-27"
 slug = "welcome-test-page"
-description = "This article is pretty much saying hello and testing out all the formatting uwu " tags = [
+description = "This article is pretty much saying hello and testing out all the formatting " tags = [
     "welcome"
 ]